 The DECservice agreement for hardware provides on-call remedial maintenance between 8 a.m. and 5 p.m. and preventative maintenance between 8 a.m. and 8 p.m., both Monday through Friday.

-There is no additional charge for remedial service begun during the contracted hours of coverage but which must extend beyond these coverage hours.
+Remedial efforts will continue until the problem is corrected.
 There is a guaranteed four hour response for service calls placed during the contract period and on-call maintenance on a best effort basis at per call rates with no charge for materials outside the contract period.
 The following table gives premiums to be added to regular rates (Monday-Friday, 8 a.m.-8 p.m.) for service outside the standard period.